 Heathrow is one of only two London airports (City Airport being the other) actually located within the Greater London area and with direct link into town via the Tube (there are 3 stops on the Piccadilly Line serving Heathrow airport).

 If you have time to kill, Heathrow certainly is your best option.
-Depending on the terminal you have plenty of retail options (including a wide array of luxury labels in T5) as well as restaurants.
+Depending on the terminal you have plenty of retail options (including a wide array of luxury labels in Terminal 5) as well as restaurants.

 As the main hub, all the big airline alliances have their lounges here as well.